JePoVa/IBM-Data-Science-Professional-Certification/README.md

-# Capstone
-IBM Data Science Capstone
+# IBM Data Science Professional Certification

-This repository is for updating the jupyter notebooks.
+In this repository you will find some Notebooks done during the certification above; most of them related to the final capstone.